-Performance outcomes Acceptable outcomes A012.2 Clearing: maintains the natural floristic composition and range of sizes across the application area, or does not exceed the widths or areas prescribed in Table 1.
-OR AO12.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, the cleared area is rehabilitated.
-Clearing regional ecosystems (natural channel d iversion and contaminants removal) PO13 Clearing does not occur in endangered regional ecosystems, of concern regional ecosystems or least concern regional ecosystems, or where this cannot be reasonably be avoided, rehabilitate or maintain the current extent of endangered regional ecosystems and of concern regional ecosystems.
-A013.1 Clearing does not occur in an endangered regional ecosystem, or an of concern regional ecosystem, or a least concern regional ecosystem.
-OR A013.2 Clearing: maintains the natural floristic composition and range of sizes across the application area, or does not exceed the widths or areas prescribed in Table 1.
-OR A013.3 Where it can be demonstrated that clearing cannot be avoided and the extent of clearing has been minimised, endangered regional ecosystems and of concern regional ecosystems are rehabilitated.
-OR A013.4 Where clearing an endangered regional ecosystem or of concern regional ecosystem and it can be demonstrated that clearing cannot be avoided.
-Editor's note: Refer to Appendix A: Policy for vegetation management offsets of the code for guidance regarding the provision of an environmental offset.
+Performance outcomes Acceptable outcomes the extent of clearing has been minimised, endangered regional ecosystems and of concern regional ecosystems are rehabilitated .
+OR AO13.4 Where clearing an endangered regional ecosystem or of concern regional ecosystem and it can be demonstrated that clearing cannot be avoided, minimised or rehabilitated , an environmental offset is provided for any significant residual impact from clearing an endangered regional ecosystem or of concern regional ecosystem .
+Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to the relevant Queensland Environmental Offsets Policy .
 Acid sulfate soils PO14 Clearing does not result in, or accelerate, the disturbance of acid sulfate soils or changes to the hydrology of the location that will either: (1) aerate horizons containing iron sulfides, or (2) mobilise acid or metals.
-AO14.1 Clearing vegetation does not occur in: (1) land zone 1, land zone 2 or land zone 3 (2) areas below the 5 metre Australian Height Datum where acid sulfate soils are present.
-OR AO14.2 Clearing in land zone 1, land zone 2 or land zone 3 in areas below the 5 metre Australian Height Datum only occurs where: (1) it does not involve mechanical clearing (2) the acid sulfate soils are managed consistent with the State Planning Policy, Department of State Development, Infrastructure and Planning, 2013 and with the Soil Management Guidelines in the Queensland Acid Sulfate Soil Technical Manual, Department of Natural Resources and Mines, 2002.
-OR A014.3 The application is a development application where a local government is the assessment manager.
+AO14.1 Clearing vegetation does not occur in: land zone 1, land zone 2 or land zone 3 areas below the 5 metre Australian Height Datum where acid sulfate soils are present.
+OR AO14.2 Clearing in land zone 1, land zone 2 or land zone 3 in areas below the 5 metre Australian Height Datum only occurs where: it does not involve mechanical clearing the acid sulfate soils are managed consistent with the State Planning Policy, Department of State Development, Infrastructure and Planning, 2013 and with the Soil Management Guidelines in the Queensland Acid Sulfate Soil Technical Manual, Department of Natural Resources and Mines, 2002.
+AO14.3 The application is a development application where a local government is the assessment manager.